valencik/mastersAPSC/documents/thesis/thesis.md

 The results from the association rule learning could be used to develop a classification system.
 As authors input the keywords for their paper the system could try to match the user's input with association rules.
 This would require relating the association rules to the desired classification rules.
-Alternatively, the NSR entries could be classified manually and then we could rerun apriori to learn rules that directly link to the classification label.
+Alternatively, the NSR entries could be classified manually and then we could rerun Apriori to learn rules that directly link to the classification label.

 Conclusions